jheanlee/Aqueduct/README.md

 ### Key

-Before you can start tunneling your service, you need a pair of key and certificate on the server for secure (TLS) connection.
+Before you can start tunneling your service, you need a pair of map_key and certificate on the server for secure (TLS) connection.

 If you already have those, you can [skip](#connection) this step.
 Here, we are going to use OpenSSL to generate them:
 ```
-openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -sha256 -days 365 -nodes
+openssl req -x509 -newkey rsa:4096 -keyout map_key.pem -out cert.pem -sha256 -days 365 -nodes
 ```
 Fill out the prompted instructions.